meuleman/epilogos/README.md

 <a name="num-neighbors-similarity-search"></a>
 <details><summary><b> Number of Recommendations [-r, --num-recommendations]</b></summary>
 <p></p>
-<p>Similarity Search uses [sklearn's nearest neighbors function](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.NearestNeighbors.html) to determine the best recommendations for each region.
+<p>Similarity Search uses <a href="https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.NearestNeighbors.html">sklearn's nearest neighbors function</a> to determine the best recommendations for each region.
 This flag specifies the number of desired neighbors (i.e. recommendations) for this nearest neighbors search.
 NOTE that by definition of sklearn, the first neighbor is always the query region (i.e. if you want 100 recommendations, the argument must be 101).</p>

 <p>The argument to this flag is the number desired recommendations for each region (note the query region itself is counted as a recommendation) (default=101).</p>